Rammus Build Guide by Frillen

 - Look for fights when you have power spikes.
 See Itemization Chapter.

-- Enemies with Conqueror or Void Staff should often be paid a fair amount of respect.
+- Enemies with Conqueror or Void Staff should often be paid a fair amount of respect as a tank/off-tank.

 - Don't take outnumbered fights unless considerably ahead.